WICG/web-preferences-api/README.md

 - Do we need a clearAllOverrides method?
 - Do we need a way to get the preference value or is using `matchMedia` sufficient?
 (I think we need at least a getOverride method)
 - Do we need an API method to indicate the accepted values for a given preference?
+- Do we need a user activation requirement for set and clear? (e.g. clicking a button)
+  - This would remove the ability to automatically sync preferences.
+- Do we need a permission grant?
+Or at least integrate with permissions policy?
+- Do we need configuration for the scope of these overrides?
+- Do we need configuration for choosing session vs permanent override?

 ## Acknowledgements